emilycogsdill/bird-classifier/README.md

 # Bird Image Classifier & Dashboard

 This was the final project I worked on in the UT Data Analytics and Visualization Bootcamp (April 2018).
-I worked with two others (Kali Blevins and Arwen Shackelford) to create a web site where the user could upload a bird and then learn what kind of bird it is (based on a bird image classifier I trained) as well as other information about the bird.
+I worked with two others (Kali Blevins and Arwen Shackelford) to create a web site where the user could upload a bird and then learn facts about the bird in the image.

 My primary contribution to this project was training the bird classification model (by using Tensorflow to update ImageNet on a labeled set of bird images extracted from Google Image Search) and creating the service that returns predictions based on uploaded images.